Jackson scores season-high 24 as Grizzlies top Spurs

 Memphis led or was tied for all but 22 seconds of the first half on the way to a 57-54 advantage at halftime.
 Jackson paced the Grizzlies with 15 points in the half, and his total included a 3-pointer from the top of the key with two seconds to play to grant Memphis the lead at intermission.
 The Grizzlies expanded their lead to 91-80 at after three quarters as Jackson and Brooks scored seven points each in the period.

-Derrick White scored seven points in a 14-3 run over the first four minutes of the fourth quarter to help San Antonio tie the game at 94.
-For a while Monday night, the Spurs' iconic Big Three were together again on the court at the AT&T Center as San Antonio retired Parker's jersey number in a ceremony after the game against the Memphis Grizzlies.
+White scored seven points in a 14-3 run over the first four minutes of the fourth quarter to help San Antonio tie the game at 94.
+For a while Monday night, the Spurs' iconic Big Three were together again on the court at the AT&T Center as San Antonio retired Parker's jersey number.

 Parker, 37, won four NBA titles in 17 seasons with the Spurs before signing with Charlotte in the summer of 2018.
 He played with the Hornets for one season before retiring this summer.
 Parker was the last of the NBA's winningest trio to retire, following Tim Duncan and Manu Ginobili.
 Duncan, in his first season as a Spurs assistant coach, Ginobili and coach Gregg Popovich spoke during the ceremony.